5 differences between customer support vs. customer success

 Takeaways

-Now that you understand how each of these fields work, you’re ready to implement the right tactics to help your clients reach their goals.
+Now that you understand how these fields work, you’re ready to implement the right tactics to help your clients reach their goals.

-Customer success is key to making sure your customers stay sticky – if they’re finding success with your product or service, they’re less likely to search for that success elsewhere.
-Support is key to making sure your customers have the help they need on an ad hoc basis.
+Customer success is key to ensuring your customers stay sticky – if they’re finding success with your product or service, they’re less likely to search for that success elsewhere.
+Support is key to ensuring your customers have the help they need ad hoc.

-Customer support and customer success, while different disciplines, are critical to your B2B organization, and it’s worth investing in both.
+While customer support and customer success are different disciplines, they are critical to your B2B organization, and it’s worth investing in both.